devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

 additional, more specific requirements for the format of *reg* and the *unit-address*.

+In the case of *node-name* without an *@unit-address* the *node-name* shall be unique from any property names at the same level in the tree.

 The root node does not have a node-name or unit-address.
 It is identified by a forward slash (/).